Xubuntu/wiki.xubuntu.org/Xubuntu-22.04-Release-Notes.md

 ### UEFI and BIOS Dual Boot

-Other operating systems are not displayed in the boot menu anymore, unless Xubuntu has been installed alongside another operating system.
+Other operating systems are not displayed in the boot menu anymore unless Xubuntu has been installed alongside another operating system.
-Once all other operating systems are removed from the machine, detection of other operating systems is disabled, and to re-enable if after installing another OS, you will have to delete \`/boot/grub/grub.cfg\` and immediately run \`update-grub\` again.
+Once all other operating systems are removed from the machine, detection of other operating systems is disabled, and to re-enable it after installing another OS, you will have to delete \`/boot/grub/grub.cfg\` and immediately run \`update-grub\` again.
 More information on the [ubuntu-devel](https://lists.ubuntu.com/archives/ubuntu-devel/2021-December/041769.html)